HackBulgaria/Core-Java-2/week3/1-Files-Paths-Streams/README.md

 [More spoilers and possible approaches] (https://gist.github.com/GeorgiPachov/039d2c339358dbfcc650)

-### 9. BONUS for fun : Implement a simplified java MP3 file renaming organizer
+### BONUS: Implement a simplified java MP3 file renaming organizer

 THE ORGANIZER could read ID3 tags from mp3 file.
 The app should read all mp3 files recursively from the given directory, and move them to given pattern.
 Create needed directories.

 example mp3editor.jar "songs"